uviclibraries/gen-ai-research/10-gpt4all-intro.md

 - Help you as a personal writing assistant
 - Understand documents and give you summaries and answers about their content

-Let's get started!
+Let's get started installing and using GPT4All for basic tasks!

 1. **Download GPT4All** onto your laptop.
 Please select the link for your operating system:
   - [Mac Download](https://gpt4all.io/installers/gpt4all-installer-darwin.dmg){:target="_blank"}
--OR-
+<br>-OR-
   - [Windows Download](https://gpt4all.io/installers/gpt4all-installer-win64.exe){:target="_blank"}
--OR-
+<br>-OR-
   - [Ubuntu Linux Download](https://gpt4all.io/installers/gpt4all-installer-linux.run){:target="_blank"}
 2. **Install GPT4All** on your laptop:
   -